goodmajo/ME382PentRob/README.md

 Also, I made some changes to the way the IBT2 functions deal with driving a motor in reverse.
 It works fine the way it was before with Arduino but Teensy (and presumably other platforms) had issues for some odd reason I can't figure out.
 In any event, it works both ways now.

-** Remember: ** I want you to let me know if you experience problems with any of my code!
+**Remember** : I want you to let me know if you experience problems with any of my code!
 I want this to be something everyone can use and I can't fix problems I don't know about.
 The more I can improve on this code, the better.

 ## 11 - 26 - 2016 ##
 Made a few changes to the class to make it easier to compile.
 It was still possible to get "ISO C++ forbids declaration of 'foo' with no type..." errors because the Arduino IDE seems to compile more permissively on some machines than others.
 This fix should make it all better.